Windermere/sidekiq/Pro-Changes.md

   Sidekiq Pro will randomly spread batches across the shards.
 The BID will indicate which shard contains the batch data.
 Jobs within a batch may be spread across all shards too. [#2548, jonhyman]
-- Officially deprecate Sidekiq::Notifications code.
+- Officially deprecate Sidekiq1::Notifications code.
 Notifications have been undocumented for months now. [#2575]